zeeshanmcp12/kubernetes/nodes.md

     - minikube   Ready    control-plane   15h   v1.25.0
 - kubectl get nodes -o wide
   - To see the nodes with details for example, external ip etc
-- kubectl run nginx --image nginx:alpine --port 80
+- kubectl run nginx --image nginx:alpine --port 80 ----->
+  - This command will create a pod as well as the deployment in older version but in newer version it only creates a pod and not the deployment.
   - This will create a deployment.
   - In this deployment in will create a replica set.
   - In this replica set it will create a pod.